-Linear Voice Coil Motor Actuator LVCM-013-019-02, Continuous Force: 2.9 Oz (0.81 N), Stroke: 0.50 in (12.7 mm)
+Linear Voice Coil Motor Actuator LVCM-013-019-02, Continuous Force: 2.9 oz (0.81 N), Stroke: 0.50 inch (12.7 mm)

 |